 - processing a citizenship application for your adoptive child

-- Adopt a child Citizenship and Immigration Canada
+- Adopt a child from abroad Immigration, Refugees and Citizenship Canada

 - Date modified: